Check out our answers to Frequently Asked Questions

 We ask that all divers bring a towel, sunscreen, packed lunch, something to drink, a timing device, and cutting tool.
 We also highly recommend bringing sea sickness medication to take that morning as well as taking some the night before.

 All of these can vary widely though temperature throughout the summer can average about 80 degree Fahrenheit.
 We recommend a 3mm wetsuit.
 Visibility and water conditions vary depending on the day and weather.

 Typically, it is broken into three pool sessions and three classroom sessions.
-Once completed, 4 checkout dives are required, which are either done in a combination of Trophy Lakes and our offshore charter or in Florida during the offseason.
+Once completed, 4 checkout dives are required, which are either done in a combination of a local Lake/Quarry and our offshore charter or in Florida during the offseason.

 No, it is a lifetime certification.
 However, it is common practice for any diving shop or location that divers must not have been out of the water for longer than one year.
 If this is the case, many shops offer scuba refreshers.

 A good estimate for this certification is around $1200 to $1400 depending on the gear you purchase.
 This covers the cost of the class materials, pool and instructor fees, basic gear, and the 4 check out dives.

 We have classes regularly throughout the year, all of these start dates are listed on our schedule online.
 A typical Weekend Open Water course runs Wednesday Night, Thursday night, most of the day on Saturday, and Sunday.

 For an additional price, we offer private Open Water classes that can be easily tailored to your schedule.

 The youngest age to become a Junior Open Water Diver is 10 years old.
 We require all younger children to take a private Open Water class which allows us to work with them more easily.
 They will be certified to dive to 40 feet with an adult.